TexEvans90/LSL_MultiLanguage/README.md

 # Setting up the LSL_Language Script
 Once you have the Language notecards set up, you will need to update several items in the LSL_MultiLanguage script.
 In the Rollout Instructions section near the top of the script, you can change the following options.

-* Debug Mode: While testing your product, turn on the debug mode with a value of 1 (or 2).
-This will give warnings if the script is having to search through too many rows to find the correct emote/menu requested.
-If your Language notecard is set up correctly, it should always find the correct on on the first llGetNotecardLine data server request.
-Warning indicate that there is an issue with your Language notecard or the list of section indexes (discussed below).
 * Valid Languages: This should be updated to include all the two letter language codes that are valid for your collection of Lanugage notecards.
 * Menu Timeout: You can adjust the amount of time before the menus time out and are cleared from the script's queues.
 LSL_MultiLanguage can handle more than one menu outstanding at a time.